 Although these Turkish vegan lentil meatballs are traditionally served in finger shape, we love them in ball shape.
 Also we never serve them on their own in Turkey.
 Lettuce leaves and pickles are staple foods when you serve mercimek koftesi.
 You can enrich your table with herbs and salads depending on your taste.

 Party foods always need some sauces, don’t they?
-We mostly serve Homemade Pomegranate Molasses with these Uh-mazing bulgur and lentil meatballs in our country and my husband Yusuf always prefers hot chili sauce with them.
+We mostly serve auntie's Homemade Pomegranate Molasses with these Uh-mazing bulgur and lentil meatballs in our country and my husband Yusuf always prefers hot chili sauce with them.

 We have a traditional way of eating these vegan lentil meatballs.
 Place one in a lettuce leaf, drizzle pomegranate molasses or squeeze lemon on it and throw into your mouth.
 Repeat as needed!